Comparisons Between Predictions Made With Different Regressor Values

 mod <- glm(vs ~ mpg, data = mtcars, family = binomial)

-# Adjusted Risk Ratio: Manual specification of the `transform_pre`
+# Adjusted Risk Ratio: Manual specification of the `comparison`

 avg_comparisons(